kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ##Putting It All Together

-Now that we have our Static Computer Group, Smart Computer Groups and Policies in place, let's take a look at how we'd use them in practice.
+Now that we have our package, script, Static Computer Group, Smart Computer Groups and Policies in place, let's take a look at how we'd use them in practice.